Skip to main content

 Which Vans/Trucks Are Eligible for the PIVG?

-Now that you know why this grant exists and the general requirements behind it, we have compiled a list of the brands and models you can choose from that will let you apply for the grant, as well as highlight the ones we include in our catalogue of fridge and freezer vans for sale.
+Now that you know why this grant exists and the general requirements behind it, we have compiled a list of the brands and models you can choose from that will let you apply for the grant, as well as highlight the ones we include in our catalogue of fridge vans and freezer vans for sale.
 Review the list below and build your electric fleet faster.

 Small Electric Vans (up to 2.5 tonnes)